zitadel/zitadel/CONTRIBUTING.md

 There are a few general labels that don't belong to a specific category.

-- **good first issue**: This label shows contibuters, that it is an easy entry point to start developing on ZITADEL.
+- **good first issue**: This label shows contributors, that it is an easy entry point to start developing on ZITADEL.
 - **help wanted**: The author is seeking help on this topic, this may be from an internal ZITADEL team member or external contributors.

 ### Category